Jackie Greenwood

 Life can offer many challenges.
 This includes dealing with loss (end of relationships/ bereavements/ loss of a job), trauma or dealing with daily stresses.
 This can result in anxiety, depression and leave you feeling confused and scared.
 During your counselling, we can work together to find a way through the fog in a safe, welcoming, confidential setting.

-All therapy is confidential and I will work with you to help you find the desired therapeutic change.
+All therapy is confidential, and I will work with you to help you achieve the therapeutic change you desire.

-I have a range of experience working with adults (including OAPs), children and young people.
-I also specialise in supporting clients with a range of neurodivergence including autism, dyslexia, dyspraxia, ADD and ADHD.
-I have worked in a range of educational roles in addition to mental health and counselling services and believe in supporting clients holistically.
+I have a range of experience working with adults (including older adults), children, and young people.
+I also specialise in supporting clients with a range of neurodivergences, including autism, dyslexia, dyspraxia, ADD, and ADHD.
+I have worked across a range of educational roles, as well as in mental health and counselling services, and believe in supporting clients holistically.

-Concessions are offered for trainee counsellors, students and low incomes.
+Concessions are offered for trainee counsellors, students and low-income individuals.

 Training, qualifications & experience

-I am qualified in Therapeutic Counselling and have worked within a range of settings.
-These include schools, College settings and a charity and a counselling service.
-I have experience in supporting clients with diverse needs.
-I have supported clients through a range of issues such as bereavement and loss- including loss of an animal, relationship breakdown, impact of divorce and the end of a marriage, as well as supporting through transitions in life such as children leaving home, loss of a role or job.
+I originally qualified in Person-Centred Counselling, but have trained in trauma and grief as a specialism.
+I have worked within a range of settings.
+These include schools, College settings, a charity, and a counselling service.
+I have experience in supporting clients with diverse needs, including neurodivergence: ADHD and autism.
+I have supported clients through a range of issues such as bereavement and loss- including loss of an animal, relationship breakdown, impact of divorce and the end of a marriage, as well as supporting them through transitions in life such as children leaving home, loss of a role or job.
+I am also interested in supporting those involved in service industries, such as hairdressers, beauticians or therapists.

 Current Qualifications